veazur/Veazur-Dash/README.md

 npm start
 ```

-If you want to create a user without registering on the site you canuse the built in register command
+If you want to create a user without registering on the site you can use the built in register command

 ```
 npm run createuser